JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 1. Prepare your environment for multiplatform development.
 [Check the list of necessary tools and update them to the latest versions if necessary](multiplatform-setup.md).
 2. Open the [Kotlin Multiplatform wizard](https://kmp.jetbrains.com).
 3. On the **New project** tab, ensure that the **Android** and **iOS** options are selected.
 4. For iOS, choose the **Do not share UI** option.
-Shared UI is not necessary for this tutorial.
+You will implement native UI for both platforms.
 5. Click the **Download** button and unpack the downloaded archive.

 ![Kotlin Multiplatform wizard](multiplatform-web-wizard-test.png){width=450}

 <!-- You can find the configured project [on the `master` branch](https://github.com/kotlin-hands-on/kmm-networking-and-data-storage).
->
+> TODO check link and uncomment this
 {type="note"} -->

 ## Add dependencies to the multiplatform library

-To add a multiplatform library to the shared module, you need to add dependency instructions (`implementation`) for all libraries to the `dependencies` block of the relevant source sets in the `build.gradle.kts` file.
+To add a multiplatform library to the shared module, you need to add dependency instructions (`implementation`) to the `dependencies` block of the relevant source sets in the `build.gradle.kts` file.

 Both the `kotlinx.serialization` and SQLDelight libraries also require additional configuration.